courses built for adults like you

 writing about experience

-In this course, taken in your second semester, you will write your prior-learning portfolio- a set of essays reflecting on your life and work experience.
+In this course, taken in your second semester, you will write your portfolio- a set of essays reflecting on your life and work experience.
 Your portfolio will be evaluated for up to 30 academic credits, helping you save time and money.
 As an added bonus, these credits count as UMass Amherst, residency credits.